curtmcd/pentomino/README.md

 ## sol2html

-This program is a filter that reads the output of **pent** or **symmetry** and generates an HTML file.
-Command line options allow setting the size of each SVG picture and the number of pictures per column.
+This program is a filter that reads from stdin expecting the same format as output by **pent** or **symmetry**.
+It writes to stdout an HTML page containing a table of SVG pictures.
+Command line options allow setting the size of each SVG picture (`-W 120`) and the number of pictures per column (`-C 8`).

-Point your browser at an output file to render graphic drawings of the packings.
+To see the output in your browser, dump the stdout into a .html file and point your browser at it (`file://home/blah/blah/sol-10x6.html`).

 Example 1: `./sol2html < sol-10x6-N.txt > sol-10x6-N-huge.html`